 Today Victory Institute announced it selected seven LGBTQ elected and public officials for its David Bohnett Leaders Fellowship, a program that includes a three-week intensive leadership development course at the Harvard Kennedy School of Government.
 The fellowship – a collaboration with the David Bohnett Foundation – aims to propel LGBTQ leaders into the next stage of their public service careers.
-Notable alumni include U.S. Rep. Kyrsten Sinema, California Senate President Pro Tem Toni Atkins, Colorado State Senator Dominick Moreno, and Texas gubernatorial candidate Sheriff Lupe Valdez.
+Notable alumni include California Senate President Pro Tem Toni Atkins, Colorado State Senator Dominick Moreno, and Texas gubernatorial candidate Sheriff Lupe Valdez.

 We are thrilled to announce this year’s class of seven trailblazers ready to take their public service to the next level through this comprehensive leadership program.

 Park Cannon, Georgia House of Representatives, District 58

 Park Cannon is a member of the Georgia House of Representatives and one of the few queer-identified elected officials in the nation.
 She is also one of the youngest.
 She is a University of North Carolina – Chapel Hill graduate with two majors – Hispanic Linguistics and Linguistics – and a minor in women’s and gender studies.
 She ran for her current seat because she wanted to be a voice for those who are underrepresented: women, African-Americans, people who have experienced homelessness and people from single-parent homes shaped by domestic violence.